mauroao/java-aspnet-interop/README.md

-Microsoft .NET and Java SE interop example
+.NET and Java interop example
 ===================

 This project contains an ASP.NET Web API server and a Java client aplication.